LusGroup/LiT_Mobicom2023/README.md

 &emsp;2.
 Run the 'Step2_signal_processing_and_analysis.m' file to execute the LiT algorithm's MATLAB code, which processes the collected toothbrushing signals with labels.
 &emsp;3.
 Obtain the 10-fold cross-validation accuracy of toothbrushing surface recognition from the labeled data.

-&emsp;By following the above steps, you can set up and use the LiT toothbrushing monitoring system effectively.
+By following the above steps, you can set up and use the LiT toothbrushing monitoring system effectively.
 Please refer to the respective files and folders for detailed instructions and data.

 ## Requirements
 ### HardWare dependencies